marie84/Mvcframe/README.md

 The navigationmenu and to create new content;

-Below is present settings which is found in the config file; kmom08\Mvcframe\06\site\config.php; Home, modules, content, about me, my blog,guestbook; these are the standard settings for Mvcframe.
+Below is present settings which is found in the config file; \site\config.php; Home, modules, content, about me, my blog,guestbook; these are the standard settings for Mvcframe.

 $mv->config['menus'] = array(